HanWax/HanWax.github.io/_posts/2014-08-16-tech-terms.markdown

 **Cucumber**           : an acceptance testing framework, that is written in language much like English.
 It uses the structure of 'given, when, then', allowing clients to specify to the developers exactly how they want the user to experience the software.
 For example, if we were testing that a customer can add items to their shopping basket when on a particular website, the test would read something like 'Given that I am on the homepage, when I click on the button 'Add Item to Basket', then I should have one item in my basket.'

 **Extreme programming**: emphasises responsiveness to customer requirements, pair-programming and frequent releases of software in short development cycles

+**Front-end development**: Development of the parts of apps/websites that customers see and interact with.
+Front-end languages include HTML for structuring, CSS for styling and JavaScript and JQuery for interactivity.

 **Gems**               : a Ruby programme that someone else has written and packaged so that anyone can download and use it in their own programmes.
 There is a gem for literally everything!